cdarby/samovar/README.md

 ```

 `--mosaic` file from `--simulate` in `1.simulate/simulate.py`
 `--het` file from `--het` in `1.simulate/simulate.py`
-`--hom` file from `--simulate` in `1.simulate/simulate.py`
-Equal number of het and hom examples are randomly selected to give equal number of mosaic and germline training examples.
+`--hom` file from `--simulate` in `1.simulate/simulate.py`   Equal number of het and hom examples are randomly selected to give equal number of mosaic and germline training examples.
 `--out` classifier file in Python's pickle binary format [clf.pkl]
-`--mindepth` read coverage required to use a site as a training example [16]
+`--mindepth` read coverage required to use a site as a training example [16]    ]
 `--nestimators` [100] `maxleafnodes` [50] scikit-learn random forest hyperparameters
+`--modelsize` maximum number of mosaic training examples [None: use all data]

 **Notes:**